 How can a domestic contract protect your parent?

-When an elderly person of means plans to get married, their lawyer often advises them to ensure that their fiancé or fiancée should sign a prenuptial agreement.
+So what are children who want to protect their parents against financial predators to do?
+There are a number of options, including estate planning, domestic contracts and challenging the validity of the marriage.
+When an elderly person of means plans to get married, their lawyer often advises them to ensure that their fiancé or fiancée signs a prenuptial agreement.
 The goal is to protect the wealthy person’s family in case the marriage breaks up and/or the wealthy spouse dies.
 Ontario’s Family Law Act, R.S.O.
 1990, c.
 F.3 (“FLA”) allows people to negotiate their own deal.
 In other words, by virtue of the prenuptial agreement, the financial predator will often be prevented from making a claim for support or the division of property normally made under the FLA.
 So does that protect the elderly person?
 Maybe.

 Estate planning is a useful tool to protect the children of a prior marriage from an alleged financial predator.
-An experienced lawyer can draft a will indicating that it is in contemplation of marriage and that would result in the will not being revoked by the marriage.
-However, a simple will might not be enough.
 As long as the testator/elder has capacity, he can always make a new will leaving his children in the lurch.
 He can also “gift” certain assets to the financial predator, leaving himself vulnerable to exploitation and being unduly influenced.
-Parents entering into a second marriage would be well advised to explore the uses of trusts, estate freezes and other similar vehicles that might protect the elder and better secure their children’s interests.
+Parents entering into a second marriage would be well advised to explore the uses of trusts, estate freezes and other similar vehicles that might protect them and better secure their children’s interests.

 Seeking to set aside the marriage